Government encourages businesses to review the ombudsman

 “The review comes at a critical time when small and family businesses nationwide are rebuilding from the economic shocks of the COVID-19 pandemic,” Minister Robert said.

-Since small and family businesses are the engine room of the economy, the office of the Ombudsman has to play a valuable role in keeping them afloat after the pandemic by ensuring that these kinds of businesses have the necessary assistance to navigate the business landscape.
+Since small and family businesses are the engine room of the economy, the Australian Small Business and Family Enterprise Ombudsman has to play a valuable role in keeping them afloat after the pandemic by ensuring that these kinds of businesses have the necessary assistance to navigate the business landscape.

 The Ombudsman also plays the critical role of acting as an advocate for the sector.
 The office is tasked with aiding the business sector by making sure that the interests and views of the industry are represented at all levels.